-Submariner provides a Go-based Kubernetes custom controller, called an Operator,
+Submariner is always deployed using a Go-based Kubernetes custom controller, called an

-that provides easy API-based installation and management.
-A command line utility,
+Operator, that provides API-based installation and management.
+Deployment tools like

 Download the subctl binary and make it available on your PATH.